TechWomenTribe/introduction_to_python/README.md

 What is Jupyter Notebook? yet another good question,

 Jupyter Notebook is a web-based tool where you can write and run code in a variety of languages (like Python, R, and Julia), visualize data, and create shareable documents.
 It's great for data cleaning, data visualization, prototyping, and sharing results.
+We will use Jupyter Notebook in the first part of the workshop, to run and test basic Python commands.

 https://jupyter.org/install

+Again, on Terminal, please run,
+This command will use PIP, to install the Jupyter Notebook.

 >pip install notebook